SheaMeyers/ReactDotnetCsvUploader/README.md

 When uploading a csv file you will see the entries of the file logged to the console.
 You can use the `TestCsv.csv` file to demonstrate.

+You can also download a static example csv